abui-am/gitgud/README.md

 The AI assistant takes into account:

 - The current branch name (e.g., `feature/user-auth`, `fix/login-bug`)
-- Time spent since the last commit (e.g., "1h 30m", "45m")
+- Last commit information (e.g., "Last commit: a1b2c3d by John Doe on Mon Jan 1 12:00:00 2024 - feat: initial implementation")
 - The changes in your working directory
 - Your custom commit message rules from `.autocommit.md`

-This helps generate more contextually relevant commit messages that align with your branch's purpose and development time.
+This helps generate more contextually relevant commit messages that align with your branch's purpose and development history.

 Example: